SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

 }
 ```

 Here the method is annotated with the `[When]` attribute, providing the regular expression to be used to match the step text.
-The match groups (`(…)`) of the regular expression define the parameters for the method.
-From SpecFlow v1.9 the step definitions can be also specified without regular expressions.
-Check the [[step definition styles]] page for details.
+The match groups (`(.*)`) of the regular expression define the parameters for the method.

 Although the step definitions are usually invoked by the SpecFlow runtime, you can also call steps from other step definitions.
 Check the [[Calling Steps from Step Definitions]] page for details.